 - Head to Pages or Posts section in your WordPress admin dashboard

-- Pick your desired post
+- Open your desired post

-- Look for the Publish box
+- Look for the Publish box in the edit screen

-- Click Edit next to the publish Status
+- Click Edit next to Published Status

 - Select Draft option